Amadeo Bordiga

-Amadeo Bordiga (13 June 1889 – 25 July 1970) was an Italian Marxist theorist.
-A revolutionary socialist, Bordiga was the founder of the Communist Party of Italy (PCdI), a member of the Communist International (Comintern), and later a leading figure of the Internationalist Communist Party (PCInt).
-He was originally associated with the PCdI but was expelled in 1930 after being accused of Trotskyism.
-Bordiga is viewed as one of the most notable representatives of left communism in Europe.
+Amadeo Bordiga (/it/; 13 June 1889 – 23 July 1970) was an Italian Marxist theorist, revolutionary socialist, and politician.
+He was most prominent in the 1920s, when he founded the Communist Party of Italy (PCdI).
+He fell out of favor with the party as it embraced Bolshevization and was expelled in March 1930.
+Later in life, he was a leading figure of the International Communist Party (ICP), for which he wrote his most influential works.
+His writings emphasized an "invariant" party program, proletarian internationalism, and anti-reformism.
+Bordiga is a central figure of the communist left.

 Early life, family, and education

-Bordiga was born at Resina in the province of Naples in 1889.
-His father, Oreste Bordiga, was an esteemed scholar of agricultural science, whose authority was especially recognized in regard to the centuries-old agricultural problems of Southern Italy.
-His mother, Zaira degli Amadei, was descended from an ancient Florentine family and his maternal grandfather Count Michele Amadei was a conspirator in the struggles of the Risorgimento.
-His paternal uncle, Giovanni Bordiga, another militant of the Risorgimento, was a mathematician and professor at the University of Padua.
+Bordiga was born in Resina, Campania in 1889.
+His father, Oreste Bordiga, was an experienced scholar of agricultural science, particularly regarding the longstanding agricultural problems in Southern Italy.
+His mother, Zaira degli Amadei, was descended from an ancient Florentine family, and his maternal grandfather, Count Michele Amadei, was a conspirator in the struggles of the Risorgimento.
+His paternal uncle, Giovanni Bordiga was a mathematician and professor at the University of Padua who also participated as a militant in the Risorgimento.

-Bordiga's upbringing, while being thoroughly radical, was also of a highly scientific nature.
-An opponent of the Italo-Turkish War as an Italian colonial war in Libya, Bordiga was introduced to the Italian Socialist Party (PSI) by his high-school physics teacher in 1910.
-Bordiga eventually founded the Karl Marx Circle in 1912, where he would meet his first wife, Ortensia De Meo.
-Bordiga graduated with a degree in engineering from University of Naples Federico II in 1912.
+He was introduced to the Italian Socialist Party (PSI) in 1910 by his secondary school physics teacher.
+Following this, Bordiga opposed the Italo-Turkish War, believing that it was a colonialist struggle for Libya.
+He founded a study group for communist theory called the "Karl Marx Circle" in 1912, which is where he met his first wife, Ortensia De Meo.
+Bordiga graduated with a degree in engineering from the University of Naples in November 1912.
 Bordiga married De Meo in 1914.
 They had two children, Alma and Oreste.
-Ortensia died in 1955, and Bordiga married Ortensia's sister, Antonietta De Meo, ten years later in 1965.
+Ortensia died in 1955, and ten years later, in 1965, Bordiga married Ortensia's sister, Antonietta De Meo.